-Walt Disney World is known for its four theme parks, but what about all the places that stay open past Park closing?
+Walt Disney World is known for its four theme parks, but what about all the places that stay open past when the parks close?

-Whether you’re leaving the park at 8PM or midnight, there are quite a few spots that you can continue the fun if you’re 21 and up!
-Some are pretty well-known (like Splitsville), but others are on the more hidden side and are worth checking out!
+Whether you’re leaving the park at 8PM or midnight, there are quite a few spots where you can continue the fun if you’re 21 and up!
+Some are pretty well-known, but others are on the more hidden side and are worth checking out!